-- Only authorized people individuals and systems have read access to the logs; - Only authorized auditors may archive or delete security audit data. logs; and, - Audit logs are not modified.
+- Only authorized individuals and systems have read access to the logs; - Only authorized auditors may archive audit logs; and, - Audit logs are not modified.

 Collection of the audit logs from the CA system must be performed by, witnessed by or under the control of trusted roles who are different from the individuals who, in combination, command the CA signature key.